arjunpanavil/samplelogin/README.md

 # Sample Login
-This is a sample dynamic login page which works on NodeJS
+This is a dynamic login page which works on NodeJS

 #### DEPLOYMENT  ####